bellons91/personal-notes/azure/azure-storage-account.md

 Using storage accounts, data is secure, highly available, durable, and scalable.

+You can even use Azure Storage publish static content (see [[static-website-hosting-with-azure-storage]]).

 ## Blobs

 The storage service offers three types of blobs: [[azure-blob-storage-block-blobs]], [[azure-blob-storage-append-blobs]], and [[azure-blob-storage-page-blobs]].
 You specify the blob type when you create the blob.
 Once the blob has been created, its type cannot be changed.